Konmari - An Overview

 - Konmari ikki ni – in one go.
 Tidying should be a special event – tackle it ikki ni while your energy is high.
 A big push = big results = empowerment.
 (But also see my post on Konmari Light)

 - Konmari by category.
 Organize by category to fully grasp the extent of your items.
-Don’t organize by room.“The best sequence is this: clothes first, then books, papers, komono (miscellany), and lastly, mementos.”
+Don’t organize by room.
+“The best sequence is this: clothes first, then books, papers, komono (miscellany), and lastly, mementos.”
 This order will help you strengthen your joy-recognition.
-See my Konmari categories template.
+See my Konmari categories template to print out a checklist.

 - Banish excuses: Every thing has a purpose it wants to fulfill.
 Its purpose is not sitting crumpled at the bottom of a drawer.